Nayerim-AI/poc-vacational-planner/README.md

 - `app/models`: Domain entities and Pydantic schemas for API.
 - `app/api`: FastAPI routes for planning, booking, and health checks.
 - `frontend/`: Streamlit PoC UI to submit preferences, view plan, and trigger simulated bookings.
+- Calendar ICS: set `CALENDAR_ICS_URL` in `.env` (e.g., public/secret Google Calendar ICS) and backend will ingest busy slots on startup.
+Keep secret ICS URLs out of logs and never expose to clients.

 Authentication/authorization is not implemented (single demo user).
 Do not store real payment data; bookings are simulated.